Flood Advisory issued for Marshall, Maury by NWS - NewsBreak

 Flood Advisory issued for Marshall, Maury by NWS

-Effective: 2021-08-15 15:46:00 CDT Expires: 2021-08-15 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-21 19:24:00 CDT Expires: 2021-08-21 22:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Marshall; Maury The National Weather Service in Nashville has issued a * Flood Advisory for Northern Giles County in middle Tennessee Southwestern Marshall County in middle Tennessee South Central Maury County in middle Tennessee * Until 500 PM CDT. * At 259 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Lewisburg, Pulaski, Mount Pleasant, Cornersville, Lynnville, Culleoka and Frankewing.alerts.weather.gov
+Target Area: Marshall; Maury The National Weather Service in Nashville has issued a * Flood Advisory for Giles County in middle Tennessee Southeastern Hickman County in middle Tennessee Lawrence County in middle Tennessee Lewis County in middle Tennessee Marshall County in middle Tennessee Maury County in middle Tennessee Southeastern Wayne County in middle Tennessee * Until 1100 PM CDT. * At 703 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area...especially in the Big Bigby Creek basin, including areas near Rockdale, Sandy Hook, and Cross Bridges. * Some locations that may also experience flooding include Columbia, Lewisburg, Lawrenceburg, Pulaski, Hohenwald, Spring Hill, Mount Pleasant, Loretto, Summertown, Chapel Hill, Ardmore, Cornersville, St. Joseph, Elkton, Minor Hill, Ethridge, Lynnville, Culleoka, Henryville and Goodspring.alerts.weather.gov

 Comments / 0